 19. Tallinn Christmas Market

-The Tallinn Christmas market is a quaint spot set in the Town Hall Square amongst buildings that are century’s old.
+The Tallinn Christmas market is a quaint spot set in the Town Hall Square amongst buildings that are centuries old.

 Every year there is a Christmas tree where the first ever Christmas tree was erected in 1441.
-The tree is decorated with heart-shaped decorations as a symbol of love, but also, because Tallinn old town is shaped like a heart from a birds eye view.
+The tree is decorated with heart-shaped decorations as a symbol of love, but also because Tallinn’s old town is shaped like a heart from a birds-eye view.

-The market hosts a cultural programme that sees 3000 performers from Estonia and abroad performing on stage.
+The market hosts a cultural program that sees 3000 performers from Estonia and abroad performing on stage.

-Where to Stay – Kuninga Apartments is 0.1 miles from Tallinn Christmas market.
+Where to Stay – Kuninga Apartments is 0.1 miles from the Christmas market, and a cozy spot to stay in Tallinn.
 The property boasts stunning garden views.